MrT3313/GameOfLife/README.md

 ## Steps
 1. Build EMPTY Grid
 2. Set Initial State
-    A - Random => Loop through all cells and randomly fill with `0` or `1` B - Pre Defined => Developer created or community built initial structures
+    A - Random => Loop through all cells and randomly fill with `0` or `1`
+    B - Pre Defined => Developer created or community built initial configurations
     C - User Created => starting with all `0's` a user can click to change a cell state before starting the game

 ---